Medical Devices

 Route to Compliance / Classification

 For every market, Certification Experts can provide a practical compliance roadmap.
 This will ensure your access to any chosen market in the most time and cost-efficient way.
-This service can entail a classification of relevant Product Safety Regulations, an assessment of the product, an analyze of the design, a verification of the used components, materials and a determination of the potential risks associated with its use.
+This service can entail a classification of relevant Product Safety requirements, an assessment of the product, an analyse of the design, a verification of the used components, materials and a determination of the potential risks associated with its use.

 - Determining how the applicable product legislation applies to your product